xcz423844553/nba-web/README.md

 ## Project Screenshot

 ![NBA-web](./Screenshot.PNG)
-Note: please allow the insecure content to load in order to see the full project.
+**Note: please allow the insecure content to load in order to see the full project in your browser.**